Building Office Frequent Questions

 You must pay the minimum fee of $160.00 before the inspection request is approved.
 If additional fees are incurred, payment is due upon receipt of invoice and no further inspections will be performed and/or a Certificate of Occupancy will not be issued until the fee is paid.

-As of April 2025, we offer Saturday building inspections for certain permits.
+We also offer Saturday building inspections for certain permits.
 About Saturday inspections.

 How long does it take to issue a Certificate of Occupancy?

 One to two days after the power call is processed.
+Learn more about the CO process & how to download it here.

 Permitting Questions